Sabina-Francesca Foisor: Personal life

-Both her parents, International Masters Cristina Adela Foișor and Ovidiu-Doru Foisor, were multiple Romanian chess championship medalists.
+Both her parents, International Masters Cristina Adela Foișor and Ovidiu-Doru Foișor, were multiple Romanian chess championship medalists.
 Her younger sister, Mihaela-Veronica, is a chess player with the title of Woman International Master.
 Sabina-Francesca Foisor moved to the United States in 2008 to study at the University of Maryland, Baltimore County.
-She is engaged to GM Elshan Moradi – both live in Durham, NC.
+She was engaged to GM Elshan Moradi.